samuelburaga/dogs/README.md

 git clone https://github.com/samuelburaga/dogs.git
 ```

-5. Run "ng serve" or "ng s" in the terminal in the root folder of the project and open the link shown in the command line (Example: localhost:4200)
+5. Run "ng serve" or "ng s" in the terminal in the root folder of the project and open the link shown in the command line with a browser like Chrome (Example: localhost:4200)

 > ## Usage